SabaLab/diffEnrich/README.md

 First we will use the *get\_kegg* function to access the KEGG REST API and download the data sets required to perform our downstream analysis.
 This function takes two arguments.
-The first, ‘species’ is required and is the species of interest.
+The first, ‘species’ is required.
 Currently, *diffEnrich* supports three species, and the argument is a character string using the KEGG code [REF](https://www.pnas.org/content/suppl/2008/09/11/0806162105.DCSupplemental/ST1_PDF.pdf):
 Homo sapiens (human), use ‘hsa’; Mus musculus (mouse), use ‘mmu’, and Rattus norvegicus (rat), use ‘rno’.
 The second, ‘path’ is also passed as